Roof Decking Replacement is not something you often think about.

 - Other forms of composite material.

-Very important to know for maintenance, especially when undergoing roof repairs and/or roof replacement!
+Very important to know for maintenance, especially when undergoing roof repairs and roof replacement!
 Also, it is important to note that in most cases, you won’t know a ton about your roof’s decking until a roofing company tears off your existing shingles (more on this later).

 Types of Roof Decking: